 Mexico offers financing options for non-residents, generally from U.S. lending institutions set up in Mexico specifically for that purpose.

-I believe the tourism and resident expat markets on Belize’s Ambergris Caye will continue to expand through 2019 and beyond, meaning this still-undervalued Caribbean island is another good choice for a rental investment.
+I believe the tourism and resident expat markets on Belize’s Ambergris Caye will continue to expand through 2019 and beyond, meaning this still-undervalued Caribbean island is another good choice for a rental investment making Belize one of the best places to buy real estate overseas.

 Elsewhere in Belize I’d focus on Cayo, where quality rental accommodation at a reasonable price is hard to come by.
 If you were to build a high-quality rental, you could make a good yield by pricing your property competitively relative to the local hotels that you wouldn’t let your mother-in-law stay in.